-In June 1892, a payroll stagecoach was making its way from Wichita Falls, Texas to Fort Sill, Oklahoma, carrying nearly $100,000 in gold and silver coins to pay the soldiers and employees of the post.
-The stagecoach driver was accompanied by two heavily armed guards.
+In June 1892, a payroll stagecoach was making its way from Wichita Falls, Texas, to Fort Sill, Oklahoma, carrying nearly $100,000 in gold and silver coins to pay the soldiers and employees of the post.
+Two heavily armed guards accompanied the stagecoach driver.

 The driver and guards had made this three-day journey seven times previously without any problems.
 Initially, the stagecoach was accompanied by a military escort of six to 12 armed troops, but after months of making the trip safely, the large guard had been withdrawn.
 That decision was a mistake.